-Accused flight attendant negotiating plea agreement
+Accused Flight Attendant Negotiating Plea Agreement

-This undated file photo provided by the Burleigh County Sheriff's Department in Bismarck, N.D., shows Justin Cox-Sever, of Tempe, Ariz.
-Cox-Sever, a flight attendant accused of fabricating bomb threats on two U.S. flights in 2015, is negotiating a plea deal with prosecutors.
+A flight attendant accused of fabricating bomb threats on two U.S. flights in 2015 is negotiating a plea deal with prosecutors.
+Justin Cox-Sever allegedly made bogus bomb threats on a flight from Charlottesville, Virginia, to Chicago, and on a flight from Minneapolis to Dickinson, North Dakota.

 Add your comments below